 The docker setup is coming soon!.

 LotuS2 is frequently updated to improve user experience and to include new functionalities.
-To update LotuS2 after a manual installation, follow the steps from the download section to download and extract the latest release from github (Downloads).
-Then call the following command to copy the new files into the old version to update LotuS2.
-That way, the downloaded databases will be still available and you do not have to run autoinstall again.
+To update LotuS2 after a manual installation, follow the next steps to get the latest version from github.
+After an update with "git pull" the databases are still there and there is no need to run autoinstall again.

 You can also perform a fresh install, but then you have to rerun the autoinstall script again.

 Important: The latest version on Github via "git pull" might not be same as the latest conda version.